 Cut the design you want to apply to the light box.
 Next, start reverse weeding.
-This would mean that you’re removing bits and pieces that you would want to see on the light box as the main purpose of this vinyl is to create a stencil that the etching cream can follow.
+This would mean that you’re removing bits and pieces that you would like to see on the light box, as the primary purpose of this vinyl is to create a stencil that the etching cream can follow.

 4. Apply the permanent vinyl

-Using a transfer tape, pick up the decal and apply it on the area you want it to go.
+Using a transfer tape, pick up the decal and apply it to the area you want it to go.
 Using the application tool, remove all of the air bubbles.

 5. Using the q-tips, you can start picking up etching cream and applying thick layers to the areas you’ve reverse weeded.

-Make sure to use the rubber gloves in order to ensure that there is no direct contact between your skin and the chemical we’re using.
-We recommend doing this four times with 5-minute long intervals in between each layer in order to allow the cream to truly dry before adding another one.
+Use the rubber gloves to ensure no direct contact between your skin and the chemical we’re using.
+We recommend doing this four times with 5-minute long intervals between each layer to allow the cream to truly dry before adding another one.

-6. Use running water to wash off the excess etching cream after you’ve finished all of your layers.
+6. Use running water to wash off the excess etching cream after finishing all your layers.

 7. Peel the permanent adhesive vinyl as quickly as possible.

-This needs to be done immediately after you’ve completed your layers, as letting the vinyl stay on for too long can allow the adhesive to form a stronger bond, making it much more difficult to remove as seconds pass by.
+This process needs to be done immediately after you’ve completed your layers.
+Letting the vinyl stay on for too long can allow the adhesive to form a stronger bond, making it much more difficult to remove as seconds pass.

 8. After drying the glass, place it back down alongside the filler wood.

-9. Using the LED Strip Lights, start applying them around the area in between the filler wood and the final backing.
+9. Using the LED Strip Lights, apply them around the area between the filler wood and the final backing.

-On step number 3, start by applying the etched vinyl to the entirety of the glass, using the application tool, start squeegeeing the air bubbles from the middle going outwards.
-Weed the permanent vinyl as you normally would to any decal, as we only need to reverse weed when making a non-frosted light box.
+In step number 3, start by applying the etched vinyl to the entirety of the glass.
+Using the application tool, begin squeegeeing the air bubbles from the middle going outwards.
+Then weed the permanent vinyl as you usually would to any decal, as we only need to reverse weed when making a non-frosted light box.

-You can use an industrial adhesive glue in order to secure the filler wood, the filler wood is a piece of the shadow box designed to be smaller than the frame itself and serves as a support to the glass to create a 3D effect, and to prevent it from falling backwards.
-This way, the filler wood won’t move around as much, and wouldn’t damage the LED Strip lights inside.
+You can use an industrial adhesive glue to secure the filler wood.
+The filler wood is a piece of the shadow box designed to be smaller than the frame itself and supports the glass to create a 3D effect and prevent it from falling backward.
+This way, the filler wood won’t move around as much and wouldn’t damage the LED Strip lights inside.

-However if you want to have an interchangeable light box, where you can replace the display glass, we recommend not doing this as using industrial glue would mean that it’s permanently adhered and that it stays there forever.
+However, suppose you want to have an interchangeable light box where you can replace the display glass.
+In that case, we recommend not doing this as using industrial glue would mean it’s permanently adhered and stays there forever.

-We hope you had as much fun as we did while making this adorable craft!
-We thank you so much for taking your time and reading through, if you picked up a thing or two from this blog, please don’t hesitate to send it to your friends and family!
+We hope you had as much fun as we did making this adorable craft!
+We thank you so much for taking your time and reading through.
+If you picked up a thing or two from this blog, please don’t hesitate to send it to your friends and family!

-If you’ve made a similar craft, or anything with the use of vinyl, don’t hesitate to send us a message through the following social media sites, so we can feature your creations on our page.
+If you’ve made a similar craft, or anything with vinyl, don’t hesitate to send us a message through the following social media sites, so we can feature your creations on our page.

 Looking for Specialty Adhesive Vinyl?

-You can also check us out at www.craftvinyl.ca for your vinyl needs - with that, we wish you have a safe and happy crafting!
+You can also check us out at www.craftvinyl.ca for your vinyl needs - with that, we wish you safe and happy crafting!